PaloAltoNetworks/prisma-cloud-docs/api/descriptions/pcf-droplets/get.md

-This endpoint will return the full metadata of pcf blobstore from page **Monitor > Vulnerabilities > PCF** within the Console.
+This endpoint will return the full metadata of PCF blobstore from page **Monitor > Vulnerabilities > PCF** within the Console.

 The following example curl command will retrieve this: